remotion-dev/remotion/packages/docs/docs/cloudrun/renderstilloncloudrun.md

 One of `verbose`, `info`, `warn`, `error`.
 Determines how much is being logged inside the Lambda function.
 Defaults to `info`.

-### `dumpBrowserLogs?`

-If set to true, all `console` statements from the headless browser will be forwarded to the Cloud Logging in GCP.

 ### `outName?`

 _optional_